zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

 9. Click **Design** to return to Design view.

-## Add a Page to Display Employees
+## STEP 3: Add a Page to Display Employees

 In this step, you'll create a page to display employees, similar to the one you created for departments.